Quickstart guide

 Check the DevOps pages to ensure the PR decoration is visible for your developers.

-* [#pull-request-decoration](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/github#pull-request-decoration "mention") in GitHub
+* [Issues reported in GitHub](/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/github.md#pull-request-decoration) in GitHub

-* [#pull-request-decoration](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/gitlab#pull-request-decoration "mention") in GitLab
+* [Issues reported in GitLab](/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/gitlab.md#pull-request-decoration) in GitLab

-* [#pull-request-decoration](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/bitbucket#pull-request-decoration "mention") in Bitbucket
+* [Issues reported in Bitbucket](/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/bitbucket.md#pull-request-decoration) in Bitbucket

-* [#pull-request-decoration](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/azure-devops#pull-request-decoration "mention") in Azure DevOps
+* [Issues reported in Azure DevOps](/sonarqube-server/2026.1/user-guide/issues/in-devops-platform/azure-devops.md#pull-request-decoration) in Azure DevOps

 ## Develop with Sonar

-Now that you have installed [SonarQube Server](https://docs.sonarsource.com/sonarqube-server/2026.1/readme#high-quality-code) with your DevOps platforms or CI pipeline, managers and tech leads can check out the [security-reports](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/viewing-reports/security-reports "mention") and [portfolios](https://docs.sonarsource.com/sonarqube-server/2026.1/user-guide/viewing-reports/portfolios "mention") features to begin monitoring the security and releasability of projects.
+Now that you have installed [SonarQube Server](/sonarqube-server/2026.1/readme.md#high-quality-code) with your DevOps platforms or CI pipeline, managers and tech leads can check out the [Security reports](/sonarqube-server/2026.1/user-guide/viewing-reports/security-reports.md) and [Portfolios](/sonarqube-server/2026.1/user-guide/viewing-reports/portfolios.md) features to begin monitoring the security and releasability of projects.

 ## Related online learning